-In the light of literature, the scientific gap we aim to fulfill is a least-biased interpretation of complex flows.
+In the light of literature, the scientific gap we aim to fulfil is a least-biased interpretation of complex flows in a fully data-driven manner.
 To this end, we introduce an unsupervised domain partitioning method to model the flow based on a space-time clustering of snapshot data.
 First, the domain is partitioned within a feature space (\emph{spatial manifold}) constructed from local time-series signatures of the flow field with \ac{ISOMAP}~\citep{Tenenbaum2000s}.
 The novelty compared to previous studies lies in the definition of the features based on a nonlinear dimensionality reduction method.
-Under the manifold hypothesis, high-dimensional flow data can be assumed to lie near a lower-dimensional structure parameterized by spatially varying local dynamics.
-Clustering within this spatial manifold yields an atomized representation of the dynamics, enabling the identification of spatially localized coherent structures and their local evolution.
-Second, each subdomain is described with local Markov models based on cluster-based network modeling~\citep{LiH2021jfm,Fernex2021sa}.
-The proposed method is demonstrated for two statistically stationary flows, a numerical simulation of the fluidic pinball under control~\citep{Deng2020jfm,CornejoMaceda2021jfm} and an experimental jet flow at Reynolds number $Re=3300$~\citep{franceschelli2025assessment}.
+Under the manifold hypothesis, high-dimensional flow data can be assumed to lie near a lower-dimensional structure parameterised by spatially varying local dynamics.
+Clustering within this spatial manifold yields an atomised representation of the dynamics, enabling the identification of spatially localised coherent structures and their local evolution.
+Second, each subdomain is described with local Markov models based on cluster-based network modelling~\citep{LiH2021jfm,Fernex2021sa}.
+The proposed method is demonstrated for two statistically stationary flows, a numerical simulation of the fluidic pinball under control~\citep{Deng2020jfm,CornejoMaceda2021jfm} and an experimental jet flow at Reynolds number $\Rey=3300$~\citep{franceschelli2025assessment}.